zwebmedia/blocktivity/DATA_DB.md

 - Relevant info in memo (if memo are used for a genaral purpose)
 - Price change over 24h / 7 days / 1 month / 1 year
 - Fee used in coin and $
+- Large movment of crypto  (between private account, from or towards Exchanges)
+-
 -

 ## General Data